noi-techpark/odh-docs/source/howto/tourism/browse.rst

 ---------------

-When you access the Tourism Data Browser using credentials that have been provided to you by the |odh| team, the appearance of the page slightly changes
+When you access the Tourism Data Browser using credentials that have been provided to you by the Open Data Hub team, the appearance of the page slightly changes

 .. _tourism-logged-in-web: